-A largely industrial town, Castlegar is located at the confluence of the Kootenay and Columbia Rivers.
+Situated at the confluence of the Kootenay and Columbia Rivers, Castlegar is home to an impressive network of trails and thrives with rich heritage.
 Learn about its culture at the Doukhobor Discovery Centre and Station Museum.

 At the western edge of the Kootenay Rockies region, Christina Lake is a sun and sand destination with a Monashee Mountains backdrop.